Standard Life Insurance Contract Definitions

-The owner of a life insurance policy is the one who has the rights that are stipulated in the contract.
-These include the right to name a beneficiary; the right to participating dividends; the right to surrender the policy for its cash value; and the right to transfer ownership.
+The owner of a life insurance policy is the one who has the rights stipulated in the contract.
+These include the right to:

 The beneficiary is named in the policy to receive the proceeds of the death claim.
 Specific types of beneficiaries include primary and contingent beneficiaries; specific and class beneficiaries; and revocable and irrevocable beneficiaries.

 The primary beneficiary (aka direct beneficiary) is the beneficiary to receive the proceeds of the life insurance policy when the insured dies.
 However, if the primary beneficiary dies before the insured, then the contingent beneficiary will receive the proceeds.
-If the life insurance proceeds are paid in installments, and the primary beneficiary dies before receiving all of the installments, then the contingent beneficiary will receive the rest of the installments.
+If the life insurance proceeds are paid in installments, and the primary beneficiary dies before receiving all the installments, then the contingent beneficiary will receive the remaining installments.

 Most life insurance policies provide for a revocable beneficiary, giving the policyowner the right to change beneficiaries at any time before the insured's death, and without the consent of the beneficiary.

 The policyowner cannot, however, change an irrevocable beneficiary without the beneficiary's consent.
 However, if an irrevocable beneficiary dies before the insured, then the policyowner generally has the right to name a new beneficiary.
 Most irrevocable beneficiary designations result from legal proceedings, such as a divorce decree.